 You can use credit cards for many purchases and to make cash withdrawals from ATMs and banks.
 Visa is the most widely accepted card, followed by MasterCard.
 Amex and Diners Club cards are less useful.
 Visa cash advances are widely available, even in small towns with no other currency-exchange facilities; you’ll need your passport, and the process can be time consuming, especially at the ubiquitous but bureaucratic Banco do Brasil.

-In restaurants the 10% service charge will usually be included in the bill.
+- Restaurants 10% service charge usually included in the bill.

-On jungle trips, it’s customary to tip your guide at the end, and certainly appreciated if you can give a little to the assistant or boat operator(s).
+- Tours It's customary to tip guides at the end of a tour, and certainly appreciated if you can give a little to the assistant or boat operator(s).

-Parking assistants receive no wages and are dependent on tips, usually R$2 or more.
+- Parking Usually R$2 or more; assistants do not receive wages and are dependent on tips.